Head of External Affairs & Investigative Services, John Hancock

-Thomas E. Samoluk is the Vice President & Counsel for External Affairs & Investigative Services at John Hancock, the U.S. division of Toronto-based Manulife.
+Thomas E. Samoluk is the Head of External Affairs & Investigative Services at John Hancock, the U.S. division of Toronto-based Manulife.
 He is also a member of the U.S. Leadership Team.

 Mr. Samoluk joined John Hancock in 1999 and was a Senior Counsel in the Office of Business Conduct until 2003, when he took over government relations and later additional responsibilities.

 Mr. Samoluk supervises John Hancock’s federal and state government relations.
 He is the primary liaison with Members of Congress and Congressional staff on federal legislation.
 Mr. Samoluk manages John Hancock's Washington-based consultants and coordinates relations with the company's industry trade associations.
 He also supervises John Hancock’s Corporate Responsibility and Investigative Services.